sekolade/Frequency-Hopping-Spread-Spectrum-FHSS-Transmitter-and-Receiver/README.md

 ---

-## System Requirements
-- MATLAB R2022b or later
-- Signal Processing Toolbox

----

 ## How to Run the Project

-### Setting Up the Transmitter
+### Transmitter Setup
 1. Open the `transmitter.mlapp` file in MATLAB's App Designer.
-2. Enter the desired text message, select modulation parameters (e.g., hop period, M-FSK, etc.), and configure spectrogram settings.
+2. Enter a text message and configure signal parameters such as:
+   - Modulation order (M-FSK)
+   - Hop period (Th)
+   - Frequency separation (∆f)
-3. Generate the FHSS signal and visualize the spectrogram on the GUI.
+3. Generate the FHSS signal and visualize its spectrogram.
+4. Play the generated signal through your PC speakers for transmission.

-### Setting Up the Receiver
+### Receiver Setup
 1. Open the `receiver.mlapp` file in MATLAB's App Designer.
-2. Configure the sampling rate and recording duration.
+2. Configure recording parameters such as sampling rate and duration.
-3. Record the transmitted signal, decode it, and view the spectrogram before and after noise reduction.
+3. Record the transmitted signal.
+4. Visualize the spectrogram of the received signal (both before and after noise reduction).
+5. Decode the received signal to retrieve the transmitted text message.

 ---

-## Project Details
+## FHSS Communication Details

-### 1. Frequency-Hopping Spread Spectrum (FHSS)
+### Frequency-Hopping Spread Spectrum (FHSS)
-FHSS spreads the information signal over a wider bandwidth by rapidly changing carrier frequencies.
-This method offers several advantages:
+FHSS is a method that spreads a signal over a wide bandwidth by rapidly changing its carrier frequency.
+Key advantages include:
 - Resistance to narrowband interference.
-- Difficulty in interception and jamming.
+- Difficulty of interception and jamming.
-- Minimal interference with other narrowband communications.
+- Minimal mutual interference with conventional transmissions.

-### 2. Modulation Schemes
+### Modulation Schemes
-The project uses the following modulation schemes:
+The project supports three modulation schemes:
 - **2-FSK:** Maps each bit to one of two frequencies.
 - **4-FSK:** Maps two bits to one of four frequencies.
 - **8-FSK:** Maps three bits to one of eight frequencies.

-### 3. Categories of Communication
+### Communication Categories
-The system supports three categories:
+The system is designed to support three categories with different signal parameters:

 | Category | Hop Period (s) | Modulation | Frequency Separation (Hz) | Bandwidth (Hz) | Min Data Length |
 |----------|----------------|------------|----------------------------|----------------|-----------------|